umbraco/UmbracoDocs/Extending/Section-Trees/tree-actions-v8.md

 |uSync.Publisher.Action.PushButton|pushContentButton|^|True|
 |Our.Umbraco.LinkedPages.LinkedAction|linkPages|l|True|

 *Note: up until Umbraco Deploy 4.4.2, the letter "N" was used for the "Queue For Transfer" action.
-In 4.4.3 it was changed to be "TBC", to avoid clashing with the letter selected for the Umbraco CMS "Notify" action, introduced in CMS version 8.18.*
+In 4.4.3 it was changed to be "T", to avoid clashing with the letter selected for the Umbraco CMS "Notify" action, introduced in CMS version 8.18.*